Rudolph August Witthaus: Death and will

 In 1915, he died at his home at 2039 Broadway in New York City at the age of 69.

-After his death, his brother Guy Witthaus, niece Emily Mommer, and nephew Fred E. Mommer contested his will, claiming Jennie Cowan, who he lived with, had gotten him drunk at the Sherman Square Hotel before he wrote the will.
+After his death, his brother Guy Witthaus, niece Emily Mommer, and nephew Fred E. Mommer contested his will, claiming Jennie Cowan, with whom he lived, had gotten him drunk at the Sherman Square Hotel before he wrote the will.
 In addition, his relatives claimed that Witthaus was "in his dotage" and had mental and memory impairments.
 Cowan inherited $20,000 in cash, property worth $31,712, stock and bonds worth $47,699, and a painting by Fagani.
 However, at the time Witthaus wrote his will, Cowan was also married and living with Robert Shore—without the knowledge of Witthaus.
 Her actual name was Jennie Shore.

 Witthaus also made a bequest to the New York Academy of Medicine.
 His estate was appraised at $228,473 after it was discovered that many of his high-value art items were copies.
 However, the Robert Louis Stevenson manuscript collection was appraised at $31,461, and the Rudyard Kipling manuscript for $4,101.